serdarburakguneri/hobby-streamer/backend/pkg/sqs/README.md

 # SQS Package

-AWS SQS client functionality including producers, consumers, and a consumer registry system for managing multiple message consumers.
+A shared library for working with AWS SQS.
+Includes producer and consumer utilities, along with a registry system for managing multiple consumers in one place.

 ## Features

-- **Producer**: Send messages to SQS queues
+- **Producer** – Send structured messages to SQS queues
-- **Consumer**: Receive and process messages from SQS queues
+- **Consumer** – Process messages with handler functions
-- **Consumer Registry**: Manage multiple consumers with a unified interface
+- **Consumer Registry** – Register and run multiple consumers centrally
+- **Message Format** – Consistent message schema with `type` and `payload` fields
+- **Context-Aware** – All operations support cancellation and shutdown via `context.Context`

+---

 ## Components

-### Producer
-The `Producer` sends messages to SQS queues with structured payloads.

-### Consumer
-The `Consumer` receives messages from SQS queues and processes them.

-### Consumer Registry
-The `ConsumerRegistry` manages multiple consumers and provides a unified interface for starting and stopping them.

-### MessageHandler
-A function type that processes messages: `func(ctx context.Context, msgType string, payload map[string]interface{}) error`

-## Usage

 ### Producer